farrows76/parsley/README.md

   # Will return a results hash with the number of success and failed items it attempted to create
   => {"success":40,"failed":87,"The conditional request failed":87}
 ```

+## Credits
+Thank you for allowing me to show you my skill set and giving me the opportunity to become a part of your team!
+If you have
+any questions about the API please don't hesitate to ask.